mnellemann/svci/README.md

 There are few steps in the installation.

-1. Prepare your Spectrum Virtualize
+1. Prepare your Storage Virtualize
 2. Installation of InfluxDB and Grafana software
 3. Installation and configuration of *SVC Insights* (SVCi)
 4. Configure Grafana and import example dashboards

-### 1 - Prepare Spectrum Virtualize
+### 1 - Prepare Storage Virtualize

 - Create a user with the "Monitor" role
   - To start extended statistics, the user must be in the "Administrator" role (svctask startstats -interval 30)